 Status

-Writing: Revising a fantasy novel and writing a chapter on David Jones for a forthcoming volume from Clemson University Press.
+Writing: Drafting a fantasy novel and writing a chapter on Seamus Heaney and Eavan Boland for an edited volume.
 Also, the newsletter.